inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 NANCY!!
 Why is everything RED?!
 Marriage is the waste-paper basket of the emotions.
-In Ohio, if you ignore an orator on Decoration day to such an extent as to publicly play croquet or pitch horseshoes within one mile of the ser's stand, you can be fined $25.00.
+In Ohio, if you ignore an orator on Decoration day to such an extent as to publicly play croquet or pitch shoes within one mile of the ser's stand, you can be fined $25.00.
 "Those who do not do politics will be done in by politics."
 		-- French Proverb